 Tips to Keep Going

-Gardening as a beginner is a journey, not a race.
-Begin with a few plants while you become comfortable expanding your garden.
+Gardening as a starter is a process, not a competition.
+Start with a small number of plants while you turn more comfortable with the growth of your garden.

-Tap into online gardening communities (e.g. forums or social media groups) to share tips and ideas with others.
-Keeping a journal of what has worked for you is also helpful.
+Get connected with the gardening online communities such as forums or social media groups and share the tips you have with other people.
+Writing down what has been successful for you can also be a great help.
 Was that shady corner thriving with those marigolds?
 Write it down!

 Gardening for Beginners: A Lifelong Adventure